auth0/auth0-angular/README.md

 })
 ```

 Next, tell the SDK which requests to attach access tokens to in the SDK configuration.
 These are matched on the URL by using a string, a regex, or more complex object that also allows you to specify the configuration for fetching tokens by setting the `tokenOptions` property.

+If an HTTP call is made using `HttpClient` and there is no match in this configuration for that URL, then the interceptor will simply be bypassed and the call will be executed without a token attached in the `Authorization` header.

+**Note:** We do this to help prevent tokens being unintentionally attached to requests to the wrong recipient, which is a serious security issue.
+Those recipients could then use that token to call the API as if it were your application.

 Here are some examples:

 ```js
 // Modify your existing SDK configuration to include the httpInterceptor config